macrametv/www.macrame.tv/_posts/2021-12-07-ariel-di-lisio.md

     > * On His Process

-    But having his structure was not only offering him a safe environment.
-It also gave him the chance to try new things, to shape his product and to create a personal style.
+    **But having his structure was not only offering him a safe environment.** It also gave him the chance to try new things, to shape his product and to create a personal style.

-    “The kind of design I do is very modern, but at the same time, quite clean and simple.
-That does not mean I don’t take chances.
+    **“The kind of design I do is very modern, but at the same time, quite clean and simple.** That does not mean I don’t take chances.
 I always take some risks to help the project grow and go further.
 But the most important thing is to realize how far or how big a risk you can take, without falling.”

-    One of those risks was to put his passion for typography to good use.
+    **One of those risks was to put his passion for typography to good use.**

     {{space}}

-  section3: >-
-    >"I started designing entire font families for each project.
-Not for the logo, for the project!
-And clients started noticing that, and that became a trademark of my work."
+  section3: ">\"I started designing entire font families for each project.
+Not for
+    the logo, for the project!
+And clients started noticing that, and that became a trademark of my work.\"

-    >
+    >\

     > * On Typography

+    **He always loved drawing letters -as he puts it- and it all started from a certain sensibility for the shapes, the symbols, all that a letter embodies.**

+    “When I was young most of my friends were looking at cars and sneakers all day, I was looking at letters all the time.”

+    **But his love for letters was not the only thing that made him go that way, **having designed a great number of logos at early stages in his career gave him a certain typographic training, experience.
+And that made him realize it was something that just came naturally to him.
+As natural as the paper and pencil that kick off all his projects, or the old school not “inspiration focus” approach to everything he does.”\n"
 ---